 Years ago a group of TU Delft students got the idea of realising a geothermal well at the university campus.
 What at first seemed like a wild plan was set into motion when it became clear the campus grounds were in fact an ideal location.
 Now, for theme leader Phil Vardon things are almost about to get real.
-After years of measuring, liaising and researching, detailed preparations to make it a reality are in full flow now.
-“This geothermal source on our campus will become one of the world’s biggest hotspots for research into geothermal energy.”
+After years of measuring, liaising and researching, the drilling started in June 2023.
+Vardon: “This geothermal source on our campus will become one of the world’s biggest hotspots for research into geothermal energy.”

 The well’s dual purpose is what makes it so unique, explains Phil Vardon, theme leader of Geothermal Science and Engineering.
 In addition to providing the university buildings and part of the city with sustainable heat, the geothermal well will serve as a top-notch research facility.
-“It will provide heat, but more important is that it will provide crucial knowledge on geothermal energy.
+“It will provide heating, but more important is that it will provide crucial knowledge on geothermal energy.
 Not just for one project, but for the entire energy transition.”

 ’Heating is the big one’

 Vardon expects the research done on the well will help unlock the potential of geothermal energy.
 “Energy is one of the big challenges of our time.
 Pretty much everyone agrees that we want to reduce our use of fossil fuels, but it is hard to do.
 People have a nice conversation about this and then jump in a car, go home and turn the gas central heating on.”

-Heat is our biggest energy demand, Vardon continues.
-About fifty per cent of our primary energy is spent on heating.
+Heaing and cooling are our biggest energy demand, Vardon continues.
+About fifty per cent of our primary energy is spent on heating and cooling.
 “So heat really is the big one,” Vardon says with a smile.
 Geothermal energy would be a sustainable alternative.
 “In this project we are linking fundamental research with real-world problems and needs.”

 The best instrumented geothermal well in Europe